vasilisvg/web-materials/posts/03-are-there-truths-in-webdesign.md

 # <script>var hoi;</script>
 # <script>var hoi;</script>
 layout: layouts/post.njk
 intro: In the third episode of Web Materials, we ask whether there are truths in web design.
-We quickly answer "no", before spending an hour making, well, more or less the same conclusion.
+We quickly answer "no", before spending an hour coming to more or less the same conclusion.

-# styletoggle: I can’t read it.
 ---

 ## Shownotes